 Subscribe to the Show:

 Once again proving he is an attentive LMM’s fan, Connor has maxed out his 401K and Roth IRA accounts.
-At present, Connor has about $54,000 invested and the majority of that money is savings from part time jobs he held while in high school and college.
+At present, Connor has about $54,000 invested, and the majority of that money is saved from part-time jobs he held while in high school and college.
 If only us older folks had been as savvy as Connor.